awsdocs/amazon-eventbridge-user-guide/doc_source/eb-input-transformer-tutorial.md

 You can use the [Input transformer](eb-transform-target-input.md) in EventBridge to customize text from an [event](eb-events.md) before you send it to the target of a [rule](eb-rules.md)\.

 To do this, you define JSON paths from the event and assign their outputs to different variables\.
 Then you can use those variables in the input template\.
 The characters < and > can't be escaped\.
-For more information, see [Transforming Amazon EventBridge target input](eb-transform-target-input.md)
+For more information, see [Amazon EventBridge input transformation](eb-transform-target-input.md)

 **Note**
 If you specify a variable to match a JSON path that doesn't exist in the event, that variable isn't created and doesn't appear in the output\.